tldr-pages/tldr/pages/common/fc.md

 # fc

-> Open the most recent command for edit and then run it.
+> Open the most recent command for editing and then run it.
 > More information: <https://manned.org/fc>.

 - Open the last command in the default system editor and run it after editing: